nitryuu/fynami-site/src/content/privacy-policy.md

 ---

 ## 9. Contact
-If you have questions about this Privacy Policy or PetVibe’s data practices, you can contact:
+If you have questions about this Privacy Policy or Fynami’s data practices, you can contact:
-📧 **petvibe.team@gmail.com**
+📧 **fynami.team@gmail.com**